Can breast cancer be inherited?

 Breast cancer is diagnosed with scans such as mammograms, MRI and CT scans and a tissue biopsy.

 Treatment for cancer depends on the type and stage.
-In general, treatment involves surgery to remove the tumour, chemotherapy, radiotherapy and hormone therapy.
+In general, treatment involves surgery to remove the tumor, chemotherapy, radiotherapy and hormone therapy.

 It is possible for teenage girls and young women to get breast cancer, but it is very rare.
 If you are concerned, it is best to see a doctor.